Home

 Nutrition can contribute to exzema in many ways:

-• Lack of adequate fatty acids in the diet prevents the skin from making adequate amounts of oils to protect the skin.
+• Lack of adequate Omega 3 Fatty Acids in the diet prevents the skin from making adequate amounts of oils to protect the skin.

-• Lack of vitamin D (particularly Vitamin D3 from sunlight) can prevent the skin from making natural antibacterials and antibodies that protect the skin.
+Vitamin D Deficiency (particularly Vitamin D3 from sunlight) can prevent the skin from making natural antibacterials and antibodies that protect the skin.

 • Lack of adequate protein can keep the skin layers from being as strong as they should be and can contribute to breakdown.